Compare any two graphics cards:

 Grand Theft Auto V | 1920x1080 | Very High

-Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthIn theory, the GeForce GTX 980 Ti will be 17% quicker than the GeForce GTX Titan in general, because of its greater bandwidth. (explain)
+Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthTheoretically speaking, the GeForce GTX 980 Ti should be a bit faster than the GeForce GTX Titan overall. (explain)

-Texel RateThe GeForce GTX Titan is a bit (about 7%) faster with regards to anisotropic filtering than the GeForce GTX 980 Ti. (explain)
+Texel RateThe GeForce GTX Titan will be just a bit (approximately 7%) better at AF than the GeForce GTX 980 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison